zoffixznet/perl6.party/post/The-Awesome-Errors-of-Perl-6.md

 by calling the [`fail`](https://docs.perl6.org/routine/fail) subroutine and Perl 6 uses them in core whenever it can.

-Here's a piece of code that has a prefix operator for calculating a circumference of an object, given its radius.
+Here's a piece of code where we define a prefix operator for calculating the circumference of an object, given its radius.
 If the radius is negative, it calls `fail`, returning a `Failure` object: